ringcentral/engage-digital-api-docs/docs/digital/exports/index.md

 - `User`: the user for the SSH connection.
 - `Directory`: the destination directory of the export file.
 This folder must exist and the user used for the SSH connection must have "read" and "write" permissions.
 - `File name pattern`: pattern for the exported file name.
 This allows customization based on the following variables:
-    - `export_name`: Name of the export (agents, messages, roles, etc…) - Only available when not using zip
+    - `label`: The label of the export task, this name will be used to determine export filename
     - `year`: Current year at export time (e.g 2015)
     - `month`: Current month at export time (e.g 07)
     - `day`: Current day at export time (e.g 27)
+    - `export_name`: Name of the export (agents, messages, roles, etc…) - Only available when not using zip
 - `Export to zip file`: whether or not the exports should be zipped in a single file, or transferred individually.
 - `Public key`: the RingCentral Engage Digital SSH key used for the connection.
 This key is provided by on demand.
 It is mandatory to have this key in the ~/.ssh/authorized_keys file on the server in order to have a successful connection.